Coronavirus epidemic in 2021

 visits to Tyks hospitals, and links to the district municipalities' own corona pages.

-Southwest Finland is still in the spreading phase of the coronavirus epidemic.
-However, the situation with infections has improved.
+Southwest Finland is in the acceleration phase of coronavirus.

-The incidence rate per one hundred thousand inhabitants in Southwest Finland is now 136,1 in the two-week follow-up period.
-In the previous follow-up period it was 194,7.
+The latest incidence rate per one hundred thousand inhabitants in Southwest Finland is 66,6 (THL 19 July 2021).
+On 13 July the incidence rate was 63,7.

 You can follow the corona virus situation on the Finnish Institute for Health and Welfare's (THL) website.

 The Hospital District delivers the majority of vaccines upon arrival to the municipalities in southwest Finland, which are responsible for performing the vaccinations.
 In southwest Finland, the number of vaccine doses distributed to the municipalities according to nationally defined criteria.

 Vaccinations are given in accordance with the Government decree and THL's draft vaccination schedule.
 The data of the vaccinations given are reported compiledly in the Institute for Health and Welfare (THL) vaccination register, which also shows the progress of vaccinations in Southwest Finland.

 All recommendations are valid in all of Southwest Finland for the time being, unless otherwise noted.

 The use of the mask is recommended in the following situations and for the following persons over 12 years of age

 - In public transport